 Results 1–10 of 17 for "Review"X related to "APA Testifies Before Senate Indian..."
-Refine Your Search Refine Your Search TopicTherapy (2)Trauma (2)Death & dying (1)Emotional health (1)Sex (1) 3 more... [+] Sexuality (1)Sport & exercise (1)Violence (1)Hide detailsDocument TypeReviewXYear2012 (1)2011 (1)Author/ContributorRothschild, Louis (2)Cushman, Philip (1)DeMattos, Susan (1)Downing, David L. (1)Eigen, Michael (1) 10 more... [+] Hall, Jane (1)Karen, Maroda (1)LaMothe, Ryan (1)Novie, Gregory (1)Ridenour, Jeremy (1)Tejirian, Edward J. (1)Tessman, Lora Heims (1)Waugaman, Richard M. (1)White, Kathryn (1)Zelan, Karen (1)Hide details Results 1–10 of 17 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.The Political Brain: The Role of Emotion in Deciding the Fate of the Nation (Book Review)Richard Waugaman in his review describes Drew Westen's book as a sustained attack on the devaluation of emotional communication by the Democratic Party.Review 2.Radical Hope: Ethics in Face of Cultural Devastation (Book Review)Concepts such as neuroses, psychopathology and transference provide therapists with language that signifies the reality of vulnerability and resiliency in human life.Review 3.Masud Khan: The Myth and the Reality (Book Review)Susan DeMattos' review of Roger Willoughby's book.
+Refine Your Search Refine Your Search TopicTherapy (2)Trauma (2)Children (1)Emotional health (1)Sex (1) 3 more... [+] Sexuality (1)Sport & exercise (1)Violence (1)Hide detailsDocument TypeReviewXYear2012 (2)2011 (2)Author/ContributorDeMattos, Susan (2)Rothschild, Louis (2)Corn, Andrea S. (1)Downing, David L. (1)Eigen, Michael (1) 10 more... [+] Hall, Jane (1)Karen, Maroda (1)LaMothe, Ryan (1)Novie, Gregory (1)Rabate, Jean-Michel (1)Ridenour, Jeremy (1)Waugaman, Richard M. (1)White, Kathryn (1)Zeavin, Lynne (1)Zelan, Karen (1)Hide details Results 1–10 of 17 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.The Political Brain: The Role of Emotion in Deciding the Fate of the Nation (Book Review)Richard Waugaman in his review describes Drew Westen's book as a sustained attack on the devaluation of emotional communication by the Democratic Party.Review 2.Radical Hope: Ethics in Face of Cultural Devastation (Book Review)Concepts such as neuroses, psychopathology and transference provide therapists with language that signifies the reality of vulnerability and resiliency in human life.Review 3.Masud Khan: The Myth and the Reality (Book Review)Susan DeMattos' review of Roger Willoughby's book.
 This is one of three biographies written about the life and works of Masud Khan.Review 4.A Primer of Transference-Focused Psychotherapy for the Borderline Patient (Book Review)The psychotherapy treatment manual universe is not monolithic, and it is a pleasure to review a manual that falls within the group of treatment manuals that view the subjectivity of the therapist as a central ingredient for the soup that is psychotherapy.
 As one would expect, the latest offering from Otto Kernberg’s group affords a significant amount of space to the topic of countertransference, and provides specific examples illustrating the therapist’s use of their own emotional state in order to guide intervention with borderline patients.
-This primer of Transference Focused Psychotherapy (TFP) co-written with Frank Yeomans and John Clarkin further reveals that psychodynamic psychotherapy is alive and well, supported by both theory and empirical data.Review 5.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
-Contrary to the original belief that after childhood the brain begins a long process of decline, he shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature.
-Review (January 2011)6.Conundrums: A Critique of Contemporary Psychoanalysis (Book Review)Conundrums is an internal critique of the various theoretical and methodological weaknesses of the relational school of psychoanalysis.Review (January 2012)7.Eigen in Seoul: Madness and Murder & Flames Fom the Unconscious: Trauma, Madness, and Faith (Book Review)This book outlines the author's encounter with colleagues in Seoul, Korea, discussing meditations on psychoanalysis that have the simplicity and depth, passion and compassion of conversations that reach across continents, generations, cultures.Review 8.Personality and Psychopathology: Critical Dialogues with David Shapiro (Book Review)The reviewer examines Roudinesco’s point of departure as a psychoanalytic definition of perversion.Review (June 2012)8.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
-This review includes an interview with the author.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 17 for "Review"X related to "APA Testifies Before Senate Indian..."
+This primer of Transference Focused Psychotherapy (TFP) co-written with Frank Yeomans and John Clarkin further reveals that psychodynamic psychotherapy is alive and well, supported by both theory and empirical data.Review 5.Conundrums: A Critique of Contemporary Psychoanalysis (Book Review)Conundrums is an internal critique of the various theoretical and methodological weaknesses of the relational school of psychoanalysis.Review (January 2012)6.Eigen in Seoul: Madness and Murder & Flames Fom the Unconscious: Trauma, Madness, and Faith (Book Review)This book outlines the author's encounter with colleagues in Seoul, Korea, discussing meditations on psychoanalysis that have the simplicity and depth, passion and compassion of conversations that reach across continents, generations, cultures.Review 7.Our Dark Side: A History of Perversion (Book Review)The reviewer examines Roudinesco’s point of departure as a psychoanalytic definition of perversion.Review (June 2012)8.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
+This review includes an interview with the author.Review 9.The Collapse of the Self and its Therapeutic Restoration (Book Review)David Downing's review describes this book, which is organized into three related progressive dialogues, as one that is bound to become an important touchstone for those interested in theory as well as clinical practice.Review 10.Toward a Psychology of Uncertainty: Trauma-Centered Psychoanalysis (Book Review)This book, about trauma and the discomfort we have with uncertainty, is grounded by case examples and personal perspective that bring her thinking alive with the experience of insight and empathic resonance.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 17 for "Review"X related to "APA Testifies Before Senate Indian..."